Rays vs. Padres Player Props Betting Odds

-Player prop betting options for Wander Franco, Juan Soto and others are available in the Tampa Bay Rays-San Diego Padres matchup at PETCO Park on Friday, starting at 9:40 PM ET.
+Player props are available for Juan Soto and Wander Franco, among others, when the San Diego Padres host the Tampa Bay Rays at PETCO Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!